 Start Supplemental Information

-The United States Census Bureau plans to continue to conduct the Survey of State Government Research and Development (SGRD) to measure research and development performed and funded by state government agencies in the United States.
+The United States Census Bureau plans to make revisions to the Survey of State Government Research and Development (SGRD).
+The Census Bureau conducts the SGRD to measure research and development performed and funded by state government agencies in the United States.
 The Census Bureau conducts the survey on behalf of the National Center for Science and Engineering Statistics (NCSES) within the National Science Foundation.

 The SGRD is the only comprehensive source of state government research and development expenditure data collected on a nationwide scale using uniform definitions, concepts, and procedures.
 The collection covers the expenditures of all agencies in the fifty state governments, the District of Columbia, and Puerto Rico that perform or fund R&D. The NCSES coordinates with the Census Bureau for the data collection.
 The NCSES uses this collection to satisfy, in part, its need to collect research and development expenditures data.